 will help your provider or pharmacist recommend an OTC medicine.

 Alcohol is a concern with some OTC pain relievers, especially acetaminophen.
 Taking

 acetaminophen and drinking alcohol can lead to liver damage and failure.
 If you frequently

 have 3 or more drinks a day, talk with your healthcare provider before taking acetaminophen.

 Alcohol can also increase an NSAID's risk of causing gastrointestinal bleeding and

 Mixing alcohol and opioids can cause difficulty breathing and even death.
+If you have